VideoTemp-o3: Harmonizing Temporal Grounding and Video Understanding in Agentic Thinking-with-Videos: Dataset and Benchmark

 \subsection{VideoTemp-Bench}

 To thoroughly examine the interaction between video grounding and understanding abilities, we conduct evaluations on video GQA datasets.
 However, existing video GQA benchmarks predominantly target short videos ($<$3min).
 To enable systematic evaluation of the model’s GQA performance across varying temporal scales, we introduce VideoTemp-Bench.
-This benchmark segments videos into four duration-based categories: 0$\sim$3 minutes, 3$\sim$10 minutes, 10$\sim$20 minutes, and $>$20 minutes.
+This benchmark segments videos into four duration-based categories: 0$\sim$3 minutes, 3$\sim$10 minutes, 10$\sim$20 minutes, and $>$20 minutes, with 300 samples in each category and 1,200 samples in total.
 It is designed to reveal how video understanding performance, \ie, both temporal localization and final answering, varies as video duration increases.
 Please refer to the Appendix~\ref{appendix:dataset_and_benchmark}.